DSXiangLi/DecryptPrompt/README.md

   - HIR The Wisdom of Hindsight Makes Language Models Better Instruction Followers
   - Aligner: Achieving Efficient Alignment through Weak-to-Strong Correction
   - A Minimaximalist Approach to Reinforcement Learning from Human Feedback
+  - PANDA: Preference Adaptation for Enhancing Domain-Specific Abilities of LLMs
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF